|Art by Shoji Ohtomo|

 Number Encountered: 1-6

-To convert an AFF monster to Troika! you will minimally need to assign an Initiative number, Armour rating, and Damage Track (or list it as "as Weapon").
+To convert an AFF monster to Troika! you will minimally need to assign an Initiative number, Armour rating, and Damage Track (or "as Weapon").
 You can obviously work with the ranges above.
 The rest is icing.
 And you shouldn't need to adjust the scores where the two systems' stat categories align.